The Musically Fluent Course

 2. Rhythm cells

-• Improvising, writing and reading duple, triple and quadruple cells -clapping/playing on a single note
+- Improvising, writing & reading duple, triple and quadruple cells — clapping/playing/chanting words on a single tone

-• A look at how our conditioned rhythmic sense is affected by verbal language - hence the need for this training (retraining)
+- Exploring how our conditioned rhythmic sense is affected by verbal language and our "karaoke", mimetic musical sense — hence the need for this training (or retraining) — this blockage becomes stronger when tonality is added.

 Tonality - Part 1: solid grounding